CasualPyDev/pgn2scid/README.md

 https://hub.docker.com/r/kayvan/pgn2scid/

-For more general information on how to install and use pgn2scid please read the pdf manual.
+For general information on how to install and use pgn2scid, please read the pdf manual.